TeamIngrid/ProjectMem/docs/about/the_story.md

 when the all important belt needed to be replaced.
 Not long after, I realized there were other things that needed timely replacement — or I’d risk finding myself walking down the road.

 Cars, as important as they are, aren’t the only thing to keep an eye on.
-I have UPS and it needs to have its battery replaced every 5-6 years.
-Once again in the best case the UPS doesn’t function properly, in the worst, battery could burst into fire.
+I have UPS, and it needs to have its battery replaced every 5-6 years.
+Once again in the best case the UPS doesn't function properly, in the worst, battery could burst into fire.
 What about air filter in HVAC system, I sure forgot about it a few times and I never remember which filter size to buy.
 Personal health, when was my last checkup?
 What about pets, do they need yearly shots?
 Did I miss house insurance renewal and what was the amount paid last year?
 Does my water filter need to be replaced?
 Is my treadmill track lubricated?
 And the list keeps going.